Subject Overview

 Mr Beales Head of Creative Faculty / Teacher of Food Preparation & Nutrition

-In Years 7 and 8, Food Preparation and Nutrition is taught as a carousel of subjects where students rotate between Food, Design and Technology, Art, Drama and Music.
-Students are set in mixed ability classes.
-The students experience two blocks totalling approximately twenty-four lessons.
+In Years 7 and 8, students are taught Food Technology once a week.
+In Year 9, this subject is taught as a carousel of subjects where students rotate between Design Technology, Drama and Food Technology.
+Students are taught in mixed ability classes.

 Key Stage 4 Food Preparation and Nutrition